viamrobotics/viam_flutter_provisioning/README.md

     partId: 'id',
     secret: 'secret,
   );
+  await device.exitProvisioning();
 ```

-To provision you should write the network config and robot part config at the same time (for now).
-Or as close together as possible.
+To provision you need to write the network config and robot config (in any order), then call `exitProvisioning` on the device.

 After writing these configurations successfully your device should come online on [app.viam.com](https://app.viam.com/) after a short period!